Product

 Stop Shipping Features: Why AI Products Need an Experiment Mindset

-After shipping 12 features in a quarter and moving zero meaningful metrics, I learned the hard way that AI products are not software projects.
-The roadmap is a hypothesis board, not a delivery schedule.
+12 features shipped in a quarter.
+Zero meaningful metrics moved.
+AI products aren't software projects.
+The roadmap is a hypothesis board, not a delivery schedule, and treating it otherwise is expensive.

 When English Became a Programming Language

 v0 just proved that English plus AI can replace traditional web development for most apps.
-I've spent 12 years mastering this craft.
-Here's my honest take on what that means.
+That changes what it means to be a developer.
+An honest take on what shifts, what doesn't, and what to do about it.

 The GenAI Strategy Question You're Not Asking (But Should Be)